Quansight-Labs/quansight-labs-site/posts/2019/11/Files-Improvements.md

 ![Select Files](/images/spyder-files-select-files.png)

-## Files absolute and relative path handling
+## Absolute and relative path handling

 Another functionality added was the ability to copy and paste files and their absolute or relative paths.
 To access these actions, go to the context menu by right-clicking a file in the files tab.

 ![Copy Path](/images/spyder-files-copy-path.png)

-With this, a file can be copied from the files tab and pasted anywhere else directly from spyder.
+With this, a file can be copied from the files tab and pasted anywhere else directly from Spyder.
 The “Copy Absolute Path” and “Copy Relative Path” actions, give us access to the files’ path, to be pasted as text.

 This way, when pasting the absolute path of a file, we get the complete path of the file starting from the root.